polynomial-nets/tutorial-2022-intro-polynomial-nets/README.rst

 This code implements two polynomial networks for image recognition.
 The two codes are based on the paper of `"**Π-nets: Deep Polynomial Neural Networks**" <https://ieeexplore.ieee.org/document/9353253>`_ (also available `here <https://arxiv.org/abs/2006.13026>`_ ) [1]_.

-The two networks are implemented in both Pytorch and Tensorflow (in the folder ``tensorflow``).
+The two networks are implemented in both PyTorch and TensorFlow (in the folder ``tensorflow``).
 Those networks aim to demonstrate the performance of the polynomial networks with minimal code examples; therefore, they are not really the state-of-the-art results on recognition.
 For networks that can achieve state-of-the-art results the source code of the papers can be followed, since they have more intricate implementations.
 For instance, for Π-nets, please check [1]_.

 Please visit the folders of ```pytorch``` or ```tensorflow``` for implementations in PyTorch and TensorFlow respectively.